LinusBorg/portal-vue/docs/docs/installation.md

 ```
 These options would make the components available globally as `<my-portal>` and `<my-target>` respectively.

-## Using Components manually
+## Using the components locally

 If you don't want to register the components globally, don't do `Vue.use('PortalVue')`

-Instead,  import the plugin in those components you need them, and register them locally:
+Instead, import the component(s) in those components that you need them in and register them locally:
 ```javascript
 import { Portal, PortalTarget } from 'portal-vue'